Insect bites in children: What to do?

 which is triggered by the venom and the associated inflammatory reaction.

-Scratching and fiddling with the sting site can then further worsen this local
+Scratching and manipulating the sting site can further worsen this local

 soft tissue reaction.